LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Added the ability to download wpspin.html to the phone
 - Added caching of wps pin code data from the 3wifi server (reduces the load on the server and makes offline re-viewing available)
 - Added the ability to login using only the API key
+- Ability to open 3wifi website in WebView

 ## Updated Features:
 - Offline mode button.